-- ensure that these conserved areas are effectively managed into the future through a reliable, long-term finance structure—including the creation of National Conservation Trust Funds funded by sustainable revenue sources and dedicated solely to marine area management and on-the-ground conservation efforts
+- ensure that these conserved areas are effectively managed into the future through a reliable, long-term finance structure

 How it works

 To provide CCI governments with the reliable, long-term support needed to achieve their CCI commitments, the Caribbean Biodiversity Fund (CBF) was established.
-The CBF, funded by the German Government (BMZ and KfW), The World Bank Group, Global Environment Facility and The Nature Conservancy, is a $42 million regional endowment that channels funds into the National Conservation Trust Funds set up within each CCI country or territory.
+The CBF, funded by the German Government (BMZ and KfW), The World Bank Group, Global Environment Facility and The Nature Conservancy, is a $42 million regional endowment that channels funds into National Conservation Trust Funds set up in each CCI country.
 These funds are matched by revenue raised by CCI governments via sustainable finance mechanisms, such as tourism fees.
 In recognition of the importance and urgency of this regional initiative, the Conservancy committed to raising $8 million towards the CBF—a goal that has been achieved through generous private philanthropy funds.

 Together, the CCI and CBF will help increase natural and socioeconomic resilience in the Caribbean at a scale that has never been seen in the region.
 The Initiative will result in 21 million acres of new protected areas—roughly the size of South Carolina—and will promote a nature-based approach to building climate resilience that can serve as a model in a world gravely threatened by climate change.
 It will also support the tourism industry, on which so many Caribbean livelihoods rely, and foster sustainable management of fisheries and other marine resources.

 Real progress is underway